FortySevenEffects/cake/README.md

 It may result in more code to type and a good headache if templates are not your thing, but the avr-gcc compiler seems to love this kind of stuff.

-Inspired by Olivier Gillet's [pichenettes/avril](https://github.com/pichenettes/avril) library.
+Inspired by Emilie Gillet's [pichenettes/avril](https://github.com/pichenettes/avril) library.